 Getting braces is not always an easy decision to make, especially as an adult.
 While the goal of having straight teeth and a beautiful smile is what many people want, the road to getting there is what can scare people off.

 As a young person, braces are almost a right of passage and are easy to deal with because so many kids have them and no one thinks twice about it.
 As an adult, however, there is often a stigma attached.
-It’s too bad, there shouldn’t be any shame in committing to the process of achieving a perfect smile, but unfortunately there is.
+It’s too bad, there shouldn’t be any shame in committing to the process of achieving a perfect smile, but unfortunately, there is.

-That’s why there is research and development that goes into finding alternatives to conventional braces.
+That’s why there are research and development that goes into finding alternatives to conventional braces.
 While most people are familiar with the common metal brackets that adhere to the front of the teeth, many are unaware that there is an option that places the brackets on the back of the teeth.
 They are called “lingual braces.”

 Lingual braces operate the same way regular braces do, with a set of brackets and wires, except they move the teeth around the mouth from behind the teeth instead of the front.
 If it’s that simple, you might be wondering why more people don’t opt for lingual braces.
 Well, there are pros and cons to everything.
-To help you understand, we’ll explain it all for you here.
+To help you understand, we’ll explain it all to you here.